rage/cyber-security-base-19/data/module-1/part-1/10-crypto.md

 4. Melissa decrypts the information using her secret key.

-The crux of the problem is that Alice cannot verify whether the public key belongs Bob.
+The crux of the problem is that Alice cannot verify whether the public key belongs to Bob.
 To solve this problem certificates are used.

 Certificates work as follows.
 Consider that there is an additional party, Benedict.
 Alice wants to send an encrypted message but is not sure whether